EddySafc/MultiUse-PSQL-be/README.md

     This will allow you to test the functionality of the API with a much smaller database saving you time.

-- Next we must initialise the databse with these commands.
+- next we must initialise the databse with these commands.

   ```sh
   npm run setup-dbs; npm run seed